 Best CBD Topicals

-Fab CBD offers the CBD Muscle & Joint Pain Topical, a highly effective salve designed for people with inflammation, muscle pain, and other painful conditions.
-This full-spectrum topical comes in a 2-oz. container with a 600mg concentration, making it exceptionally potent compared to similar products.
-Please note the CBD Muscle & Joint Pain Topical contains up to 0.3% THC.
+Our Editor’s Pick, Fab CBD, offers the CBD Muscle and Joint Pain Topical, a highly effective salve designed for people with inflammation, muscle pain, and other painful conditions.
+This full-spectrum topical comes in a 60mL container with a 600mg concentration, making it exceptionally potent compared to similar products.
+Please note the CBD Muscle and Joint Pain Topical contains up to 0.3% THC.

 The topical’s ingredients include soothing substances like aloe vera, cocoa butter, and coconut oil that target and alleviate high-pain areas.
 It also has a pleasant blood orange scent that masks the smell of CBD and other cannabinoids.
 The topical is considered vegan, and is derived from organic, non-GMO hemp.
 Its current price-point is roughly $0.11 per mg, which is considered below-average.